-- 2. Objectives.
-AHCS will: - a.
+- a.
 Provide a strong foundation in basic reading, writing, science, social studies, and computational skills. - b.
-Provide a technology-rich environment, as identified and outlined in the Students Come First legislation, encouraging the effective use of technology as a tool in the workplace.
-(This includes, but is not limited to, the electronic portfolios that will be maintained by students in grades 7-12, such as those often requested by today's colleges and prospective employers.) - c.
+Provide a technology-rich environment, encouraging the effective use of technology as a tool in the workplace. - c.
 Enable students to develop the following intellectual habits important in the work place: adapting to new situations and responding effectively to new information, solving problems, and locating and evaluating information from a variety of sources.